Thomas Nelson (publisher): British history

-Thomas Nelson Sr. founded the shop that bears his name in Edinburgh in 1798, originally as a second-hand bookshop at 2 West Bow, just off the city's Lawnmarket, recognizing a ready market for inexpensive, standard editions of non-copyright works, which he attempted to satisfy by publishing reprints of classics.
+Thomas Nelson Sr. founded the shop that bore his name in Edinburgh in 1798, originally as a second-hand bookshop at 2 West Bow, just off the city's Lawnmarket, recognizing a ready market for inexpensive, standard editions of non-copyright works, which he attempted to satisfy by publishing reprints of classics.
 By 1822, the shop had moved to 9 West Bow, and a second shop had opened at 230 High Street.

 In 1835, the shop became a company, first as Thomas Nelson & Son when William joined, and in 1839 became Thomas Nelson & Sons when Thomas Jr. entered the business.
 Thomas Sr. died in 1861 and is buried in the extreme north-west corner of Grange Cemetery in Edinburgh.
 William concentrated his talents on the marketing side, and Thomas Jr. devoted his to editing and production.
 In the mid-19th century, Walter Scott Dalgleish was an editor with the company.

 The firm became a publisher of new books and, as the 19th century progressed, it produced an increasingly wide range of non-religious materials; by 1881, religion accounted for less than 6 per cent of the firm's output.
 Its Hope Park Works, located just east of the Meadows in Edinburgh, burned down in 1878, and the city council allowed temporary accommodation on the Meadows.
 In appreciation, the company funded the stone pillars at the east end of Melville Drive, close to Hope Park.

 William Nelson died in 1887, and Thomas Jr. died in 1892.
 They were succeeded by George Brown, Thomas's nephew, who directed the company until Thomas III and Ian, Thomas Jr.'s sons, joined him and John Buchan as partners.
 Buchan, employed by the firm until 1929, dedicated his novel The Thirty-Nine Steps to Thomas III (Thomas Arthur Nelson) in 1914.